GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/html.md

 #
 ###  <!DOCTYPE>
- * The declaration is not an HTML tag.
-It is an "information" to the browser about what document type to expect.
+ * The declaration is not an HTML tag but is a document type declaration.

+ * It is an "information" to the browser about what document type to expect.
- *
+ * In html it is used to specify the type and version of the HTML being used in a webpage.

  #
  ### Semantic HTML
  * A semantic element clearly describes its meaning to both the browser and the developer.